inductiva/inductiva/tutorials/simulators/CP2K.md

-This guide will walk you through running your first CP2K simulations using the Inductiva API.
+This guide will walk you through setting up and running CP2K simulations using the Inductiva API.

 # CP2K